 Prevention is always better than cure, and the best way to keep the flu, common cold and infections at bay is by strengthening our immune system – our body’s natural defense system that effectively promotes our overall health.
 One of the best ways to enhance your immune system naturally and straightforwardly is through acupressure.
-Focusing on the right acupressure points for immune system enhancement has shown to be effective in the prevention and treatment of many diseases.
+According to Dr. Gene Wei, focusing on the right acupressure points has shown great potential for immune system enhancement, which could also help in the prevention and treatment of many diseases.

 If you frequently fall ill or get sick more often than others, it could be because of a weakened immune system that is making your body more prone to viruses, harmful toxins, and bacteria.